netr0m/az-pim-cli/README.md

 Flags:
   -c, --config string   config file (default is $HOME/.az-pim-cli.yaml) -h, --help            help for az-pim-cli
-  -t, --token string    An access token for the PIM Groups API

 Use "az-pim-cli [command] --help" for more information about a command.